PrivSec-dev/privsec.dev/content/knowledge/Threat Modeling.md

 Generally, there are four primary threats a person would want to protect themselves from:

 - A service provider spying their users
-- "Mass surveillance", cross site tracking and data sharing
+- Cross site/service tracking and data sharing, a.k.a "mass surveillance"
 - An app developer spying on users through their malicious software
 - A hacker trying to get into the users' computers